I used to belong to a professional association within Europe that had the art of choosing carefully for our meetings.

 Although the struggle between church and state that began in 1075 officially ended with the Concordat of Worms in 1122, the Guelfi and Ghibellini continued their strife until well into the 15th Century.

 The history of their battle for prominence has left marks in the cities of their dominance.
 These retain even now the symbolic insignia of these factions and their connection with them.

 Nearby Bergamo was variously representative of both sides during its history – but was predominantly Ghibelline.

-In the 14th and 15th centuries Castello di Clanezzo was a strategic location for both factions struggled to control the Brembilla Valley and as a result it was left in ruins after the fighting, only being restored many years later.
+In the 14th and 15th centuries Castello di Clanezzo was a strategic location because both factions struggled to control the Brembilla Valley and as a result it was left in ruins after the fighting, only being restored many years later.

 The chapel and mausoleum must have seen much grief – but perhaps also much joy, as it is now a popular place for weddings and christenings.